What Are Bug Bounties? How Do They Work? [With Examples]

 Some of the biggest brands around the world use bounty programs to keep their applications and customers safe.
 Below are three examples of companies that use HackerOne to run their bounty programs.

-Shopify provides e-commerce services to over half a million businesses globally, making security a top priority for Shopify’s businesses success.
+Shopify provides e-commerce services to over half a million businesses globally, making security a top priority for the success of businesses that run on Shopify.
 To date, Shopify has paid out over $1,580,000 in bounties to hackers and offers up to $30,000 for reporting critical vulnerabilities.

 In December of 2020, a hacker discovered a critical vulnerability that allowed unauthorized access into merchant accounts.
 Because of the bug bounty program, the hacker notified the Shopify team that could patch the bug in time for Christmas Eve, one of the biggest shopping days in e-commerce.